cimentadaj/ml_socsci/05_unsupervised.md

 ## PC2 -0.00000000000001545012  1.00000000000000000000
 ```

-As expected, the correlation between these two variables are 0.
+As expected, the correlation between these two variables is 0.

 How do we use these two variables?
 Well, a typical social scientist would make sure that their expected explanatory power of the two components is high enough for their research problem.
-If it is, they would include these two columns in their modelling instead of the six variables.
-However, PCA is all about exploratory data analysis.
-We might want to go further.
+If it is, they would include these two columns in their statistical models instead of the six variables.
+However, $PCA$ is all about exploratory data analysis.
+We might want to go further and explore how the original six variables are related to these principal components.
 These two principal components are a bit of a black box at this point.
 Which variables do they represent?
 We can check that with the initial output of `prcomp`:

 ```r